barrucadu/memo.barrucadu.co.uk/memos/home-network.markdown

 # these should be CNAMEs but windows doesn't resolve them
 address=/help.lan/10.0.0.3
 address=/nas.lan/10.0.0.3

+# firefox in windows has started redirecting http://nyarlathotep to http://www.nyarlathotep.com ???
+# so add in a domain with a dot, which it seems happier with
+address=/nyarlathotep.lan/10.0.0.3
 ```

 The `help.lan` and `nas.lan` rules are for guests.
 Visiting